Lessons

 A collection of free lesson plans designed to provide journalism trainers with an outline for creating their own training courses based on Media Helping Media articles.

-Lesson: AI and investigative journalism
+Lesson: Compiling an investigative journalism dossier

 Lesson: Engaging viewers and listeners